JodieMullins/CY-Product_Website/README.md

 This repository utilizes HTML, CSS, and vanilla JavaScript to create what a website may look like across browser and mobile views.
+Using API calls, a product page loads, and pages adjust depending on size of screen.

 [x] Responsive Design {Best Practice} [All Pages]